LucienJi/UR5_Tactile/packages/ur5-camera-calib/README.md

 3. **Accessing Camera Streams**:
    - Each camera publishes to topics using its serial number: `/camera/SERIAL/color/image_raw`
    - Use the saved layout file to map between camera names and topic paths in your code

+## Multiprocessing Support

+The camera management system uses multiprocessing to improve synchronization between multiple cameras:

+- Each camera runs in its own dedicated process
+- All images from a single camera are timestamped simultaneously
+- Camera processes operate independently, preventing one slow camera from affecting others
+- Performance scales better with multiple cameras on multi-core systems
+- Each process publishes its own topics at the specified FPS

+Benefits of the multiprocessing approach:
+- Better frame synchronization across cameras
+- More efficient CPU utilization
+- No blocking/delays when one camera has issues
+- Improved reliability for multi-camera setups

+To disable multiprocessing (e.g., for debugging), use the `--no-multiprocessing` flag when launching cameras.

 ## Output